 }

-With this adapter, client code talks to IUserService and stays agnostic to XML.
+Client code consumes IUserService and remains agnostic to XML.

 Example 2: Standardizing a Third-Party Payment Gateway

-Scenario: your app uses a standard IPaymentProcessor interface, but the PayWizard gateway has methods like startTransaction and verifyPaymentStatus.
-The adapter maps your standard calls to PayWizard’s API.
+Scenario: your app uses a standard IPaymentProcessor interface, but PayWizard exposes startTransaction and verifyPaymentStatus.
+The adapter maps your calls to PayWizard’s API.

 The Inconsistent Adaptee